-There are different types of cholesterol to be mindful of-LDL (the "bad" cholesterol) and HDL (the "good" cholesterol), and it is importance to understand the difference between both.
+There are different types of cholesterol to be mindful of-LDL (the "bad" cholesterol) and HDL (the "good" cholesterol), and it is important to understand the difference between both.

-To better understand goal levels for both cholesterol types based on your risk level, see our total LDL cholesterol and non-HDL cholesterol calculator below, or download the accompanying PDF.
+To better understand goal levels for LDL vs. HDL cholesterol types, based on your risk level, see our total LDL cholesterol and non-HDL cholesterol calculator below, or download the accompanying PDF.

 How Do You Calculate LDL and Non-HDL Cholesterol?

 The sum of Very Low Density Lipoprotein (VLDL) +LDL cholesterol is called non-HDL cholesterol.
 It is calculated routinely as total cholesterol minus HDL cholesterol.
 In persons with elevated triglycerides (TG), 200 - 499 mg/dL, most cholesterol occurring in the VLDL fraction is contained in the remnant VLDL, which is thought to be very atherogenic.
 The non-HDL-C level includes cholesterol carried in several atherogenic lipoproteins, such as LDL, very low-density lipoprotein (VLDL), intermediate density lipoprotein (IDL), and lipoprotein(a) (Lp(a)).

 Therefore, in patients with elevated TG levels (200-499 mg/dL), treatment of the non-HDL-C level is a secondary target after the LDL-C target has been reached.

 When triglycerides are ≥ 200 mg/dL, after LDL goal is reached, set secondary goal for non-HDL cholesterol for 30 mg/dL higher than LDL goal.